 If you have ever seen the old classic 1980’s movie “Heathers,” you’ll understand why I named this blog “The Popular Group.”
-I’ve dedicated this entire post about the most popular essential oils, because everyone in the essential oil community wants them and everyone wants to be them (well, maybe not the latter).
+I’ve dedicated this entire post about the most popular essential oils, because everyone in the essential oil community wants them.

 I have compiled a list of uses and applications for frankincense, peppermint, lemon and lavender oils so that it’s all in one central place.
 You’re welcome.